-State government policy prohibits discrimination based on race, sex, color, creed, religion, national origin, age and ancestry, sexual orientation, political affiliation or disability.
-We will make reasonable accommodations for disabilities in accordance with law.
-Summer@IMSA programs are designed for independent learners who work well with others.
-IMSA will provide reasonable accommodations so activities can be adapted to individual needs and abilities.
-Please call us to discuss your child’s needs.
+State government policy prohibits discrimination based on race, sex, color, creed, religion, national origin, age and ancestry, sexual orientation, political affiliation, or disability.
+We will make reasonable accommodations for disabilities in accordance with the law.

+IMSA’s summer programs aim to provide a safe, welcoming, and supportive place for all students and their families.
+If that environment is compromised by a participant, staff, or volunteer, we will address the issue to the best of our abilities.
 In order to be inclusive and equitable as possible during our programs, we will work with our participants to ensure that diversity is valued and that participants receive the support they need.
 This might take the form of:

 - Group agreements that emphasize treating people well in terms of our differences

 - Using pronouns or preferred names that affirm someone’s self-perceived gender identity

 Becoming an inclusive and equitable organization is a process, and we appreciate your understanding, support, and allyship in this effort.

 If you think an item of yours was left behind, ask your student's group leader or check the lost and found box.
 Please do not wait until the last day to start your search, as all unclaimed items will be donated or disposed of promptly after the final day of camp.
 We are not responsible for personal items left or lost at camp!